What to expect from this workshop

 Data inspection and descriptive statistics

-In the preliminary analysis, we do all of the data checking that you would do with any other dataset, such as look for errors in the data, get to know the variables, etc. Of particular interest is looking at the estimates of the effect sizes for outliers.
+In the preliminary analysis, we do all of the data checking that you would do with any other dataset, such as looking for errors in the data, getting to know the variables, etc. Of particular interest is looking at the estimates of the effect sizes for outliers.
 Of course, what counts as an outlier depends on the context, but you still want to identify any extreme effect sizes.
-If the dataset is small, you can simply look through the data, but if the dataset is large, you may need to use a test to identify outliers.
+If the dataset is small, you can simply look through the data, but if the dataset is large, you may need to use a graph or test to identify outliers.
 You could use the chi-square test for outliers, the Dixon Q test (1953, 1957) for outliers or the Grubbs (1950, 1969, 1972) test for outliers.
-We used a method proposed by Viechtbauer and Cheung, 2010, and there are others that you could use as well.
-One of the problems that we had was that one test identified a given data point as an outlier, but another test didn’t identify any points as outliers, or would identify a different data point.
-The other problem was that if one outlier was removed and the test rerun, a different point would be identified as an outlier.
-Given that there were only eleven data points in our dataset, I wasn’t eager to lose any data point for any reason.
-In the end, we didn’t exclude any of the effect sizes identified by any of the techniques because we couldn’t find any compelling reason to do so (e.g., the effect size had not been miscalculated, the effect size didn’t come from a very different type of study or from measures that were very different from those used in other studies included in the analysis), and the value for the data point was not too far beyond the cutoff point for calling the value an outlier.
-I did do sensitivity analyses with and without the “outlier”, and the results weren’t too different.
+Some use a method proposed by Viechtbauer and Cheung, 2010, and there are other methods that could be used as well.
+One of the common problems is that one test identified a given data point as an outlier, but another test didn’t identify any points as outliers, or would identify a different data point.
+The other common problem is that if one outlier was removed and the test rerun, a different data point would be identified as an outlier.
+Especially in small datasets, losing any study for any reason is undesirable.
+In the end, you may not exclude any of the data points (i.e., effect sizes) identified by any of the techniques because there is no compelling reason to do so (e.g., the effect size had not been miscalculated, the effect size didn’t come from a very different type of study or from measures that were very different from those used in other studies included in the analysis), especially if the value for the data point was not too far beyond the cutoff point for calling the value an outlier.
+Conducting a sensitivity analyses with and without the “outlier” might be a good idea; hopefully the results won’t be too different.

 After you have done the descriptive statistics and considered potential outliers, it is finally time to do the analysis!
-Before running the meta-analysis, we should discuss two important topics that will be shown in the output.
-The first is weighting, and the second is measures of heterogeneity.
+Before running the meta-analysis, we should discuss three important topics that will be shown in the output.
+The first is weighting, the second is measures of heterogeneity, and the third is type of model.

 Weighting